Doctor working with a spine graphic

 • Burning sensation on the underside of the arms

-• Surgery does not relieve the problem
+• Surgery doesn't relieve the problem

 How do I get ready for a sympathectomy?

 Ask your healthcare provider to tell you what you should do before your sympathectomy.
-Below is a list of common steps that you may be asked to do.
+Below is a list of common steps that you may be asked to do:

-• Along with a complete medical history, your healthcare provider(s) may do a physical exam to ensure you are in otherwise good health before you undergo the procedure.
+• Along with a complete health history, your healthcare provider may do a physical exam to make sure you are in otherwise good health before you have the procedure.
 You may also have blood tests and other diagnostic tests.

-• Your healthcare provider will explain the procedure and you can ask questions.
+• Your healthcare provider will explain the procedure, and you can ask questions.

-• Tell your healthcare provider(s) if you are sensitive to or are allergic to any medicines, latex, iodine, tape, contrast dyes, and anesthetic agents (local or general).
+• Tell your healthcare provider if you are sensitive to or are allergic to any medicines, latex, iodine, tape, contrast dyes, and anesthesia (local or general).

-• Tell your healthcare provider(s) of all medicines (prescribed and over-the-counter) and herbal supplements that you are taking.
+• Tell your healthcare provider about all medicines (prescribed and over the counter) and herbal supplements that you are taking.

-• Tell your healthcare provider(s) if you have a history of bleeding disorders or if you are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medicines that affect blood clotting.
+• Tell your healthcare provider if you have a history of bleeding disorders or if you are taking any blood-thinning (anticoagulant) medicines, aspirin, or other medicines that affect blood clotting.
 You may be told to stop some of these medicines before the procedure.

 • If you smoke, stop smoking as soon as possible before the procedure to improve your chances for a successful recovery from surgery and to improve your overall health.